LEWES BONFIRE COUNCIL

 United We Stand

 Roads in the town are closed, meaning that there are no parking facilities.
 Those using public transport are likely to find that it is very crowded and that they will have to queue for long periods before arriving in Lewes.
 The journey home could be even more horrendous.
 This can be an unpleasant experience, particularly when it is cold or raining - which is likely in November.
-Lewes Bonfire is a particularly unsuitable event for younger children, who are unlikely to get a view of the celebrations, and who may find the event confusing and frightening.
-Children in pushchairs and buggies are particularly vulnerable to injury due to the denisty of the crowds.

 IMPORTANT NOTICE

-Although a great deal of effort is directed into the safety aspects of Lewes Bonfire Night, fire and fireworks remain potentially dangerous.
-All persons should carefully note that attendance at Lewes Bonfire Night will constitute volenti non fit injuria, that is to say you will be deemed to have accepted any risk of injury or damage whatsoever, and no claim in respect thereof will lie against the organiser.
+Although a great deal of effort is directed into the safety aspects of Bonfire Night, fire and fireworks remain potentially dangerous.
+All persons should carefully note that attendance at Lewes on Bonfire Night will constitute volenti non fit injuria, that is to say you will be deemed to have accepted any risk of injury or damage whatsoever, and no claim in respect thereof will lie against the organisers.